jeras/synthesis-primitives/README.md

 This architecture can be a good fit for FPGA tools.
 A LUT6 can implement a 4 to 1 multiplexer with a 2 bit binary select.

+One-hot multiplexer is the preferred solution for ASIC designs, since it can be constructed from the simplest/fastest logic cells.
+TODO: there is no clear cut, each has its advantages.

 ### Barrel/funnel shifter